maykinmedia/python3-saml/README.md

         },
         // Specifies info about where and how the <Logout Request/Response> message MUST be sent.
         "singleLogoutService": {
-            // URL Location where the <LogoutRequest> from the IdP will be sent (IdP-initiated logout) "url": "https://<sp_domain>/?sls",
+            // URL Location where the <LogoutRequest> from the IdP will be sent (IdP-initiated logout, request) "url": "https://<sp_domain>/?sls",
             // URL Location where the <LogoutResponse> from the IdP will sent (SP-initiated logout, reply)
             // OPTIONAL: only specify if different from url parameter